L1NNA/Information/instruction_server.md

 Shortcut for changing your current theme:  ```CTRL+K CTRL+T```

-# GPU & Python Packages
+# GPU and Python Packages

 ### GPU